asim/aslam/README.md

 # aslam

-As a former startup founder and engineer, I know what it's like to have to get a business up and running.
-You need to wear a lot of hats and sometimes you don't even have the right one.
+As a founder and engineer, I know what it's like to try get a business up and running.
+You need to wear a lot of hats and sometimes you don't even have the right hat!
 There's a lot to do and not enough people to do it.
 I'm here to help.
 Whether its hacking on code or writing a blog post, doing a fundraising deck or pitching face to face.
 Even if it's just the need for a sounding board, I can help.
 Reach out, call me, whatever you need.

 ### Areas of Expertise